Pre-Built Docker Images

 The Koyeb control panel includes a form in the App and Service creation views to automatically create a Secret with the right format.
 If you are using the Koyeb control panel, click the Private image toggle below the Docker image fields and then select Create secret from the Registry configuration secret drop-down to access the form.

 If you need to use a provider not listed in these views or need to create the secret manually, check our Private Container Registry Secrets documentation.

-To override the default command configured for a Docker image, expand the Docker settings section on the Service configuration page.
-Click the Override toggle associated with the Docker command field and enter the new command.
+To override the default entrypoint (opens in a new tab) configured for a Docker image, click the Override toggle associated with the Docker entrypoint field and enter the new entrypoint.

 To change the arguments passed to the Docker command, click the Override toggle associated with the Docker args field and enter new arguments.